kubernetes/minikube/site/content/en/docs/drivers/hyperkit.md

 If you are running other DNS servers, shut them off or specify an alternative bind address.

-### hyperkit installation
+### Hyperkit upgrade version
 The version of correct Hyperkit not being in the path could cause issues in starting minikube.
-Try upgrading hyperkit and ensure the upgraded version is in the path.
+Try upgrading Hyperkit and ensure the upgraded version is in the path.

-The latest version of hyperkit could be found [here](https://github.com/moby/hyperkit/releases).
+The latest version of Hyperkit could be found [here](https://github.com/moby/hyperkit/releases).

 You can check your current version by: